davidkeipert/tikfav/README.md

 `export RAPIDAPIKEY='yourKey'`

 ## Installation
-`npm install -g tiksave`
+`npm install -g tikfav`

 ## Usage
-Run `tiksave`.
+Run `tikfav`.
 It will look for a data file called user_data.json by default.
 If yours has a different name, or resides in a different directroy, specify the path with the `-u` option.

 ### Options
 `-k` your RapidAPI key, REQUIRED
 `-u` path to user data file, default is ./user_data.json

 TikFav saves the url's of videos you download to a file called `history.txt`.
 This is useful if you want to periodically request a data download from tiktok and only download videos you don't already have.

+Videos are downloaded to a subfolder called `tiktok-downloads` in whichever directory you run the app.

 # Todo